 A labrador retriever can only differ from a collie because both are dogs; and a dog can only differ from a cat because both are quadruped mammals; and a square from a triangle because both are figures.
 And, on a more polemical note, a man from a woman because both are human beings.
 You can’t just be ‘animal,’ you must be some kind of animal.
-And there is no such thing as a pure figure: it has to be an oval, or a square, or a triangle, etc. in order to be a figure at all.
-And you can’t just be a hybrid human; you must be a man or a woman in order get a hold on humanity at all (the rare exceptions we will address presently).
+And there is no such thing as a pure figure: it has to be an oval, or a square, or a triangle, etc., in order to be a figure at all.
+And you can’t just be a hybrid human; you must be a man or a woman in order get a hold on humanity at all (the rare, and important, exceptions we will address presently).

 Differences, in a word, are rooted in nature, or in the natural order of things.
 We discover them with our cognitive faculties (our senses and reason), and though we may, in the normal course of things, react to them with our appetitive functions (emotions and the will), these do not, and cannot constitute them.
 In fact, they could hardly even react to them if they were also charged with the task of constituting them.

-The curious feature of recent secular sermons in praise of ‘diversity’ is that they typically whitewash over blatant and manifest differences with impunity, plastering them over with buzz words that appeal to the appetites of many but to the minds of none.
-I do not think this is always unintentional.
+The curious feature of recent secular sermons in praise of ‘diversity’ is that they typically whitewash over blatant and manifest differences with impunity, plastering them over with buzz words that appeal to the appetites of many, but to the minds of none.
+I do not think this is always a mere oversight.
 As in most fervent social campaigns, there are reasons somewhere behind the simplistic slogans and gestures.
-As always, the philosophers may cogitate for decades on their academic mountaintops, but the streams of their ponderings sooner or later flow down to the rest of us in the valley.
+As always, although philosophers may cogitate for decades on their academic mountaintops, the streams of their ponderings sooner or later flow down to the rest of us in the valley.